-Data collected on the site shows some of curbs in the road are not constructed in the right position, dimension and manhole are constructed with problem in dimension like overlap with pavement.
+According to data collected on the site shows some of curbs in the road are not constructed in the right position, dimension and manhole are constructed with problem in dimension like overlap with pavement.
 Since the above evaluation it was observed that, some of the capacity of existing drainage is comparatively enough to carry the storm discharge.
 Some of the existing inlet spacing is not enough to get a spread of less than the design capacity.
-Table 4.4 describes construction drainage of the study area by visualizing and measuring compare with the design data.
+In addition to this the existence of construction of pavement slope and Construction of manhole edge is rise the storm water unable to enter to the inlet properly due to some construction error, waste water from resident and storm water back to the pavement surface and this lead to failure roadway before the design life.
+In the following figures I try to show construction problem of the study area during field assessment.